Creative Writing, Art, and Commerce

 People have been trying to answer that question for centuries, but we still don’t have a definitive answer.
 We know art is borne of creativity.
 It’s meant to impact whoever is experiencing it.
 And it comes from a place within the artist that we don’t truly understand.

 Art remains a mystery, both in its definition and its origin.
-Why is art a cornerstone of every single culture on Earth?
+Why is art a cornerstone of every culture on Earth?
 Why do some people flock to artistry while others prefer to sit in the audience?
-Who do people need art, whether it’s music, films, paintings, sculptures, dance, or literature?
+Why do people need art, whether it’s music, films, paintings, sculptures, dance, or literature?

 The Commercialization of Art

 We all know what commercialism is.
 It’s the intent to make money, preferably, lots of it.
 Traditionally, art was safe from commercialism.
 Big business just wasn’t interested, and artists could freely create.
 The market was open and it decided who succeeded and who didn’t.
 Fine art rose to the top.